BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 5b – As a Site User, I want to be able to view individual Leaderboard entries, so that I can view the breakdown of a player’s score.
+### User Story 5b: As a Site User, I want to be able to view individual Leaderboard entries, so that I can view the breakdown of a player’s score.

 **Acceptance Criteria:** Site users should be able to interact with each Leaderboard entry to obtain more information on each entry.